JuliaML/LIBLINEAR.jl/README.md

 Created by Innerlee.

-This package is adpaped from the [LIBSVM](https://github.com/simonster/LIBSVM.jl) Julia package by Simon Kornblith.
+This package is adapted from the [LIBSVM](https://github.com/simonster/LIBSVM.jl) Julia package by Simon Kornblith.